-Amidst this chaos, it seems that police killings, along with a myriad of other scandals and misdeeds that in the past would have garnered national attention, are now mere blips that hardly manage to register a response in the midst of a tsunami of Trump related coverage coming from the white house.
-However, one deeply disturbing pattern Trump has regularly engaged in that all too often is lost in the chaos and fly’s under the radar, is his frequent addresses to law enforcement.
+Amidst this chaos, it seems that police killings, along with a myriad of other scandals and misdeeds that in the past would have garnered national attention, are now mere blips that hardly manage to register a response in the midst of a tsunami of Trump-related coverage coming from the white house.
+However, one deeply disturbing pattern Trump has regularly engaged in that all too often is lost in the chaos and fly’s under the radar, are his frequent addresses to law enforcement.
 Specifically those at the local and state level where he celebrates violence and propagates other incendiary, dangerous fallacy riddled rhetoric in his speeches which he has consistently cultivated prior to and throughout the duration of his term.
-While the media has largely turned a blind eye to police violence and let this travesty go to wayside in terms of coverage in the wake of Trump’s election, the reality is little has changed on the ground.
-For many communities across the country police violence and misconduct is a constant never ending cycle which has relentlessly ravaged families, neighborhoods and entire cities.
+While the media has largely turned a blind eye to police violence and let this travesty go to the wayside in terms of coverage in the wake of Trump’s election, the reality is little has changed on the ground.
+For many communities across the country police violence and misconduct is a constant never ending cycle that has relentlessly ravaged families, neighborhoods and entire cities.
 And with the dangerous, toxic rhetoric turned out by Trump on a near constant basis in regards to policing, relationships between the general public and the police are likely to only get worse before they begin to get any better.

 Trump & the Culture War of Police Violence